ITHelpDec/CPP-High-Performance/Chapter 10 - Proxy Objects and Lazy Evaluation/README.md

 ```
 #
 ### Benchmark
-I had a look at the [benchmark in the book](https://github.com/PacktPublishing/Cpp-High-Performance-Second-Edition/blob/master/Chapter10/benchmarks/string_concat_proxy_bm.cpp), but I didn't get anywhere near 40x the speed increase.
+I had a look at the [benchmark in the book](https://github.com/PacktPublishing/Cpp-High-Performance-Second-Edition/blob/master/Chapter10/benchmarks/string_concat_proxy_bm.cpp), but I didn't get anywhere near 40x the speed increase with optimisations off.
 It was closer to a 2x speed difference, but this is nothing to turn your nose up at – 2x is still a considerable performance gain.
 ```
 Run on (12 X 24.1214 MHz CPU s)
 CPU Caches: